 The BSA manufactured Lee-Enfield Rifle No.6in .22inch.
 RF

-The Australian Lithgow No.6 Lightened rifles
+The Australian Lithgow No.6 Lightened rifle

 The Indian Ishapore No.6 shortened rifles,